Diffusion phenomena for partially dissipative hyperbolic systems: Concluding remarks

 \paragraph{(1)}The logarithm in \eqref{eq:diff-phen} is most likely not sharp, while we conjecture that the rate $(1+t)^{-1/2}$ is sharp as long as no further symmetry conditions are satisfied.

 \paragraph{(2)} Assumption (B1) may be strengthend by assuming that $B(t)\ge 0$.
 Under this assumption the problem has an additional symmetry in Fourier space,

 and it follows that the fundamental solution satisfies $\mathcal E(t,s,-\xi) = \mathcal E(t,s,\xi)^*$.
 In consequence, the coefficient ${\boldsymbol\beta}(t)$ of the associated parabolic problem is purely imaginary, the estimate in \eqref{eq:5.6} is of order $|\xi|^2$ and similar for the following estimates.
-Finally, the estimate \eqref{eq:diff-phen} improves by one order.
+Finally, the estimate \eqref{eq:diff-phen} improves by half an order.